software-mansion/react-native-reanimated/README.md

 ## Examples

+The source code for the example (showcase) app is under the [`Example/`](https://github.com/kmagiera/react-native-reanimated/blob/master/Example/) directory.

-If you want to play with the API but don't feel like trying it on a real app, you can run the example project.
-Clone the repo, go to the `Example/` folder and run:
+In order to run it you need to pull in the repository, enter `Example/` folder and run:

 ```bash
   yarn install
 ```

-Then run `react-native run-android` or `react-native run-ios` (depending on which platform you want to run the example app on).
+Then run `react-native run-android` or `react-native run-ios` (depending on which platform you want to run the Example app on).

 You will need to have an Android or iOS device or emulator connected as well as `react-native-cli` package installed globally.